 - Flat spot or patch of skin (usually red or brown) that is rough, dry, or scaly

 Your doctor will examine your skin.
-A biopsy is typically needed to confirm a diagnosis.
+A biopsy is typically needed to confirm a diagnosis of skin cancer.
 A biopsy is a common procedure to remove a piece of the skin.
-The area will be numbed with a medication applied to or injected into the skin.
-Then the doctor (often a dermatologist or skin doctor) will scrape the skin to get a sample of tissue.
-A different doctor (called a pathologist) will look at this tissue under the microscope to check for cancer cells.
+The area will be numbed with a local anesthetic injected into the skin.
+Then the doctor (often a dermatologist or skin doctor) will cut a small piece of the skin to get a sample of tissue.
+A different doctor (called a pathologist, often a dermatopathologist) will look at this tissue under the microscope to check for cancer cells.
 There are several types of biopsies.

 How is Basal Cell Carcinoma Treated?

-In the majority of cases, Basal Cell Carcinoma is easily cured using local surgery, medications applied to the skin (called topical therapies) and/or radiation.
-But treatment will depend on where it is located, how big and deep the tumor is in the skin, and if local lymph nodes are involved.
+In the majority of cases, Basal Cell Carcinoma is easily cured using local surgery or medications applied to the skin (called topical therapies) Rarely, radiation can be used.
+Treatment will depend on where it is located, how big and deep the tumor is in the skin, and if local lymph nodes are involved.
 Additional treatment options are available for people with later stage disease.